IABTechLab/uid2docs/README.md

 ### <a name="utw"></a>User Trust Workflow

 This workflow is for users engaging with publishers or publisher-related SSOs and identity providers.
-This workflow allows a user to consent to the creation of a UID2 and manage their UID2 consent and privacy settings in the Transparency and Control Portal.
+This workflow allows a user to consent to the creation of a UID2 and manage their UID2 consent and privacy settings in the Opt-Out Portal.

 ![User Trust Workflow](/images/user_trust_workflow.jpg)

 #### User Trust Workflow Overview

-1. Users visit the Transparency and Control Portal where they can globally opt-out of UID2 for all publishers.
+1. Users visit the Opt-Out Portal where they can globally opt-out of UID2 for all publishers.

 2. Opt-out requests are sent to UID2 Administrator.